timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 Behaviour driven integration testing of the REST API helps in rapid application development, facilitates test driven and contract first interface design.
 Using the described approach makes it really quick to verify the REST endpoints and application context set up.

-See the full source code of the example application <a href="https://github.com/tamaslang/book-inventory-boot" target="_blank">on my github </a>.
+See the full source code <a href="https://github.com/tamaslang/book-inventory-boot" target="_blank">on my github </a>.

 T.